8th Illinois Infantry Regiment: Initial 3-month service

 The infantry regiment was organized at Springfield, Illinois, and mustered in on April 25, 1861, for a three-month service.
 The regiment was transferred to Cairo, Illinois, for duty until July 1861.
 Companies' "B" and "C" formed part of an expedition from Cairo to Little River on June 22 and 23rd.
 By the time the regiment was mustered out on July 25, 1861, they had lost three to disease.

 3-year enlistments

 The regiment was reorganized with 3-year enlistees at Cairo, Illinois, on July 25, 1861.
 The 8th Illinois saw action at the Battle of Fort Henry, the Battle of Fort Donelson, the Battle of Shiloh, the Siege of Corinth, the Vicksburg Campaign, and the Mobile Campaign.

 The regiment was mustered out of service on May 4, 1866, at Baton Rouge, Louisiana.
 Among the notables that served in the regiment was the regimental commander, Colonel Richard J. Oglesby who later served three terms as Illinois Governor, and Major Hermann Lieb, who later commanded the Union forces at the Battle of Milliken's Bend.
+Earl Dennison Thomas, who served as a drummer before enlisting at age 15 in 1862, advanced to regimental sergeant major, graduated from the United States Military Academy in 1869, and retired as a brigadier general in 1911.